 - "CGT" means capital gains tax, being the normal tax attributable to the inclusion of a taxable capital gain in taxable income under section 26A; - "deceased" means a deceased person; - "deceased estate" means the estate of the deceased; - "livestock" or "produce" means livestock or produce as contemplated in the First Schedule; - "resident" means "resident" as defined in section 1(1); - "Schedule" means a Schedule to the Act; - "section" means a section of the Act; - "TA Act" means the Tax Administration Act 28 of 2011; - "the Act" means the Income Tax Act 58 of 1962; and - any other word or expression bears the meaning ascribed to it in the Act.

-All guides and interpretation notes referred to in this Note are available on the SARS website at www.sars.gov.za.
-Unless indicated otherwise, the latest issues of these documents should be consulted.
+All guides and interpretation notes referred to in this Note are the latest versions, unless otherwise indicated, which are available on the SARS website at www.sars.gov.za.

 1. Purpose